 Where: Began in China, now consumed throughout the world, most notably in Japan, England, America, Russia and India.

-Serving Suggestion: Green Tea – serve black, honey but no sugar.
-Black teas – take with milk and sugar to taste.
+Serving Suggestion: Green Tea – serve without milk and honey to sweeten.
+Black teas – take with or withut milk and sugar to taste.

 Health: Teas cleansing properties are thought to alleviate pains and strengthen the immune system.

 Derived from the leaves of the Camellia Sinensis tree, the infusion is valued for its medicinal properties, as well as enjoyed as a beverage.